Mrs Marina Russ

 About

-I am a Senior Lecturer in Learning Disability Nursing in the Faculty of Health, Social Care and Education
+I am a Senior Lecturer in Learning Disabilities Nursing in the Faculty of Health, Science, Social Care and Education.
+I teach across the school on pre-registration Nursing and Nursing Associate programmes.

-Having completed my pre-registration Nursing education at Kingston and St George's in 2002 I went on to work in a variety of community services for adults with Learning Disabilities across London, most recently in Tower Hamlets, before coming back to Kingston to educate and inspire the next generation of Learning Disability Nurses.
+Having completed my pre-registration Nursing education at Kingston and St George's in 2002 I went on to work in a variety of community services for adults with a learning disability across London, most recently in Tower Hamlets, before coming back to Kingston to educate and inspire the next generation of Nurses.

-I have a particular interest and focus on the needs of and services for people with Learning Disabilities who have concurrent mental health issues, as well as the development and sustainability of the Learning Disability Nursing workforce.
+I have a particular interest and focus on the needs of and services for people with a learning disability who have concurrent mental health issues, as well as the development and sustainability of the learning disabilities workforce.
+I work across the Nursing Associate (apprentice and FDSci) programmes to ensure that they are educated to understand the needs of and support people with a learning disability.

-I believe passionately in the skills and power of Learning Disability Nurses to change lives, and help people with Learning Disabilities and those who support them to understand, maintain and improve their health status
+I believe passionately in the skills and power of Learning Disabilities Nurses to change lives, and help people with a learning disability and those who support them to understand, maintain and improve their health status.

 Academic responsibilities